Loading...

 Use Cinnamon

 Sprinkle cinnamon over your oats.
-Cinnamon is known for its potential to improve insulin sensitivity and lower blood sugar levels.
+It’s known to help improve insulin sensitivity.

 healthspan-mbl